ngirmes/cpsc362-project1/README.md

 ### How to run:

-1. Clone the repository using git clone <http link>
+1. Clone the repository using git clone "http link"
 2. Run the executable file "CPSC362-project1.exe"
+3. For first time users, create a new account